vitaliiPsl/crappy-adk/README.md

 ## Middleware

-Middleware wraps the model and intercepts every `Generate` and `GenerateStream` call.
+Middleware in `x/middleware` wraps the model and intercepts every `Generate` and `GenerateStream` call.
 Multiple middlewares can be chained.

 ```go
 a, err := agent.New(model,